South Alabama vs. Texas State NCAA Football Odds, Plays and Insights | October 9, 2021

 South Alabama vs. Texas State College Football Odds, Plays and Insights

-The South Alabama Jaguars (3-1, 0-0 Sun Belt) visit the Texas State Bobcats (1-3, 0-0 Sun Belt) on Saturday, October 9, 2021 in matchup between Sun Belt opponents at Jim Wacker Field at Bobcat Stadium.
-Texas State is a 3.5-point underdog.
-The point total is 52.5 for the game.
+The Texas State Bobcats (1-3, 0-0 Sun Belt) are 3.5-point underdogs in a home Sun Belt matchup against the South Alabama Jaguars (3-1, 0-0 Sun Belt) on Saturday, October 9, 2021 at Jim Wacker Field at Bobcat Stadium.
+The over/under is 52.5 for this game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.